My first baby did not like to sleep.

 The second time around we tried everything else.

 Turns out everything and everything else do not work on my babies…

-However, after spending the past three years trying to get babies to go to sleep and stay asleep when they do not want to be asleep, I have a pretty good idea of how not to do it.
+However, after spending YEARS trying to get babies to go to sleep and stay asleep when they do not want to be asleep, I have a pretty good idea of how not to do it.

 Here are a few techniques I have tried along the way that will definitely NOT get your baby to sleep:

 It is vitally important that you establish a consistent bedtime routine that is routinely consistent at bedtime.
 The baby will consistently not go to sleep at bedtime, but at least you have an established routine.